Crinum lily bulbs… they’re exotic, related to the Amaryllis plant, with exciting “bell-shaped” fragrant flowers that come with a lovely sweet scent.

-Do not bury the bulb, but leave part of the bulb above the soil.
-After repotting, thoroughly water the plant, then wait until growth begins before watering again.
+Do not bury the bulb, but leave part of the bulb above the sandy soil.
+After repotting, thoroughly water the crinum plant, then wait until growth begins before watering again.

-Once the plant begins growing, water the plant on a regular basis allowing the soil to dry out some between each watering cycle.
+Once the plant begins growing, water the plant regularly, allowing the soil moist to dry out some between each watering cycle.

-Using a balanced fertilizer like a 20-20-20, use a liquid food on a regular basis (monthly) during the growing season.
+Using a complete liquid fertilizer like a 20-20-20, use a liquid food regularly (monthly) during the growing season.

-After its growth and flowering period, force the plant back into its rest period by gradually reducing watering.
+After its growth and flowering period, force the crinum plant back into its rest period by gradually reducing consistent watering.

 Propagating Bulbs & Sideshoots

-In the summer, sideshoots should develop on the “mother plant.”
+In the summer, offshoot bulbs should develop on the “mother plant.”
 If the growing container is large enough – allow the bulbs or shoots to develop and leave them on.

-In the spring when repotting, the new shoots should have developed their own roots.
-Carefully remove the shoots to start more plants.
+In the spring, when repotting, the new shoots should have developed their own roots.
+Carefully remove the shoots to start more crinum plants.
 Pot and water them the same way as described above.

-Jenks Farmer specializes in Crinum lilies in South Carolina (jenksfarmer.com).
+Jenks Farmer specializes in swamp lilies in South Carolina (jenksfarmer.com).

-According to Jenks, drought tolerant crinums can grow from Virginia south, across the south, through Texas and into California.
+According to Jenks, drought-tolerant crinums can grow all across the United States, from Virginia south, across the south, through Texas, and into California.

 Growing Bulbs From Seed

-Outdoors grasshoppers can be an issue during different times of the year.
-Best results and to pick them off, try DE (diatomaceous earth) or use a spray like Sevin.
+Outdoors or in the southern garden, Lubber grasshoppers can be an issue during different times of the year.
+For best results, pick them off, try using Diatomaceous earth (DE), or use a spray like Sevin.

-Crinum bulbispermum from South Africa, is the hardiest species known and will bloom four or five times in the Spring in the lower South, starting in February.
+Crinum bulbispermum (formerly known as Crinum longifolium or Crinum capense) an old bulb from South Africa, is the hardiest species known and will bloom four or five times in the Spring in the lower South, starting in February.

-Farther north the blooming season comes later in the year.
-The flower stems are two to three feet tall.
+Farther north, the blooming season comes later in the year.
+The flower colors and stems are two to three feet tall.

 It requires good, rich loam and likes a dressing of manure now and then.
-It does better on well-drained soil than in heavy wet places.
+It does better on well-drained soil than in heavy soil in wet places.

 Other popular crinum species worth trying in any collection are:

-Crinum giganteum, a rare pure-white African species, having wide-open tulip-like flowers
+Crinum giganteum, a rare pure-white African species, has wide-open tulip-like flowers

-Crinum americanum, a sturdy and half-hardy, stoloniferous kind, with white, star-like flowers;
+Crinum americanum, (swamp lily) is a sturdy and half-hardy, stoloniferous kind with white, star-like flowers

-In the southern landscape, the crinum make a wonderful addition and statement with its size, foliage, flowers and over beauty.
+In the southern landscape, the crinum makes a wonderful addition and statement with its size, foliage, flowers, and over beauty.